TheSPSDAO/SPS-Validator/README.md

 You can find update guides for the different updates below.
 The type of update will be specified in the GitHub Release and the DAOs PeakD post.

+**You should set your node to inactive before updating so you don't miss any blocks.**

 ### block-hash-stable

 block-hash-stable updates are updates that don't affect the block hash.
 These are normally additional API endpoints or install script improvements.